-Once you send us an email to express your interest, a researcher will organise a phone call to:
+Once you send us an email to express your interest, a researcher will contact you to:

-- Go over the information sheet for parents/guardians (this is the sheet you are reading right now) and explain what is involved for participants. - Go through a screening form with you to check whether your child can participate.
-This will include asking you some questions about your child's medical history. - Send you an electronic 'Pre-Screening Visit' consent form to sign and send back to the researcher. - o This form gives your consent for a researcher to do some eye tests with your child. - Signing the pre-screening consent form does not mean that you are consenting to take part in the study visits.
+- Go over the information sheet for parents/guardians (this is the sheet you are reading right now) and explain what is involved for participants - Go through a screening form with you to check whether your child can participate.
+This will include asking you some questions about your child's medical history - Send you an electronic Orthoptic Pre-Screening consent form to sign and send back to the researcher. - This form gives your consent for the orthoptist to check your child's eyes and for the researchers to access the NHS notes relating to your child's orthoptic assessment. - Signing the pre-screening consent form does not mean that you are consenting to take part in the full study.
+It is only the first step to establish eligibility to take part.

-If you decide that you would like to take part in the study with your child and you sign the pre-screening consent form, we will arrange your Pre-Screening Visit (Visit 1).
+If you decide that you would like to take part in the study with your child and you sign the pre-screening consent form, we will arrange your Orthoptic Pre-Screening Visit (Visit 1).
 We will inform your child's GP that your child is taking part in the study.

-Pre-screening Visit (Visit 1)
+Orthoptic Pre-screening Visit (Visit 1)